 The methods in the Pulseguide are based on principles for queuing theory to prevent overloading, game theory to facilitate teamwork, division into smaller part to reduce cost of errors, and information theory to set up a network of pulse meetings.
 Many of these principles can also be found in Lean production.

 To monitor the progress with strategic design and Obeya, Toyota is using a number of key performance indicators.
-In 2019 Parmatur released an App (the Parmatur App & Agile Pulse App) to do this monitoring easier and faster.
+In 2019 Parmatur released two Apps (the Parmatur App & the Agile Pulse App) to do this monitoring easier and faster.

-Today (2019) Parmatur has helped over 50 companies and organizations to introduce Pulse.
+Today (2019) Parmatur has helped over 50 companies to introduce Pulse.
 They have vastly improved their efficiency in product development with Pulse.
 You can contact us for references.